OSGeo/grass-website/content/news/2023_10_11_Mentoring_Program_announced.md

    width="15%" style="float:right;padding-left:25px;padding-top:15px">
 </a>

-The funding to cover the time of mentors is provided by the U.S. National Science Foundation, award 2303651.
+The funding to cover the mentors' time is provided by the U.S. National Science Foundation, award 2303651.

 *Vaclav (Vashek) Petras* (North Carolina State University),\